 - To rename a folder, [Right]/[Ctrl]-click the folder in the Browser, and choose [Rename Folder...] from the pop-up menu.
 Enter a new name for the folder, and click [OK] to rename the folder.
 To cancel, click [Cancel].

 The Instruments and Effects tabs in the browser each offer a drop-down list of Favorites (chosen by you), and a Recent plug-ins list, which displays the 10 most recently used instruments or effects.

-To mark a plug-in as a Favorite, [Right]/[Ctrl]-click the plug-in in the Browser and choose [Favorite] from the resulting pop-up menu.
-That plug-in is now displayed when you open the Favorites list, for easy retrieval.
-To remove a plug-in from the Favorites list, [Right]/[Ctrl]-click the plug-in (in the Favorites list or Browser) and choose [Favorite] from the pop-up menu.
+To mark a plug-in or Preset as a Favorite, [Right]/[Ctrl]-click the plug-in in the Browser and choose [Favorite] from the resulting pop-up menu.
+That plug-in or Preset is now displayed when you open the Favorites list, for easy retrieval.
+To remove a plug-in or Preset from the Favorites list, [Right]/[Ctrl]-click the plug-in (in the Favorites list or Browser) and choose [Favorite] from the pop-up menu.

-You can also add and remove plug-ins from the Favorites list using the wrench-shaped button, as described below in the Managing Plug-ins section.
+You can also add and remove plug-ins and Presets from the Favorites list using the wrench-shaped button, as described below in the Managing Plug-ins section.

 To hide an effect or instrument plug-in, [Right]/[Ctrl]-click the plug-in in the Browser and choose [Hide] from the resulting pop-up menu.
 This removes the plug-in from the Browser list, hiding it from view.
 You can hide and un-hide plug-ins individually, by Vendor, or by Type using the Plug-In Manager as described in the next section.

 There are two ways to manage the plug-ins in Studio One.
 Either locally as part of the Browser, or in a dedicated window with additional options.